Cody-W-Tucker/nix-shells/readme.md

 use nix
 ```

-3. Copy or link the node-shell.nix file to the root of the project
+3. Copy or link the shell.nix file to the root of the project
 4. Add the dependencies to the `node-shell.nix` file

 ```nix